frithjofhoppe/Java-Intro/README.md

 11.08.2017              Last Day

 ## Credits
-This thext has been written by [Philippe Krüttli](https://github.com/kruettlip)
+This text has been written by [Philippe Krüttli](https://github.com/kruettlip)